gtk-rs/gtk4-rs/book/src/main_event_loop.md

 After we press the button, the GUI is completely frozen for five seconds.
 We can't even move the window.
-The `sleep` call is an artificial example, but it is not unusual wanting to run a slightly longer operation in one go.
+The `sleep` call is an artificial example, but frequently, we want to run a slightly longer operation in one go.

 <div style="text-align:center">